SV 3.2.1 doesn't start on macos 10.11.6 without showing a meaningful message

 Any particular reason you're still using 10.11?
 I remember the days when lots of people were stuck at 10.6 because it was the last 32-bit version, but 10.11 doesn't ring a bell as the last of anything in particular.

-#3 Updated by Giulio Moro 6 months ago
+#3 Updated by Giulio Moro about 4 years ago

 oh no wait I have another "good" reason: given how Apple deliberately slows down older iPhones with system updates, I wouldn't want to have to find out that it now happens on Macs as well.